DevExpress/devextreme-documentation/api-reference/_hidden/PdfCell/padding/padding.md

 ---
 ---
 ##### shortDescription
-Specifies the padding around the text of the DataGrid cell.
+Specifies the top, bottom, left, and right paddings of the DataGrid cell.

 ---
 <!-- Description goes here -->